malbolger/Typescript_UOLL/README.md

-# Typescript_UOLL
+# Scripts
-UO Classic client typescripts for the WEB client.
+## Bandage The World
+### Add as many targets as you want to a list.
+This will check for distance, check for the most injured, then banage them.